 Already by the mid-nineties, some 60,000 heavy weapons systems had been destroyed in the States Parties pursuant to the treaty.
 These included battle tanks, artillery systems and combat aircraft.
 The CFE Treaty played a major part in ending the arms race in Europe and reducing military tensions following the end of the Cold War.
 Even today, the CFE system of notifications and on-site inspections enhances transparency and predictability, as well as mutual trust and cooperation.

 In 1999, the States Parties agreed on an Adapted CFE Treaty with the intention of bringing the treaty in line with changes to the security policy environment in Europe.
 However, the majority of CFE States Parties considered its ratification to be impossible for as long as Russia failed to meet its voluntary commitment to completely withdraw its troops from Moldova and Georgia.

-Russia suspended its implementation of the CFE Treaty in December 2007, citing the justification that the treaty currently in force no longer reflected Russian security needs.
-In view of Russia’s continuing refusal to restart implementation of the CFE Treaty, the NATO states and Moldova and Georgia also ceased to implement the treaty as it relates to Russia at the end of 2011.
-Ukraine also took this step at the beginning of April 2015.
-All States Parties except Russia are continuing to implement the treaty.
+Russia unilaterally suspended implementation of the CFE Treaty in December 2007, in response to which NATO member countries and Moldova and Georgia ceased to implement the treaty as it relates to Russia at the end of 2011.
+In 2015, Ukraine followed suit.
+Russia furthermore suspended its participation in the Joint Consultative Group of the CFE Treaty in March 2015.
+All other States Parties are continuing to implement the treaty.

 The German Government continues to regard conventional arms control in Europe as a crucial and indispensable part of any cooperative European security architecture.
-The CFE Treaty of 1990, which all CFE States Parties except Russia are currently implementing, still serves to enhance predictability, stability and mutual trust in Europe.
+That is why the German Government is working actively to help bring about full implementation of the respective regimes, alongside comprehensive modernisation, expansion and a re-design of conventional arms control in Europe.